 Extras health insurance can help with the cost of buying a blood glucose monitor.
 We checked CHOICE's database of policies from 34 health funds and found that the median benefit for blood glucose monitors is $400.
 Benefits vary widely and range from $45 up to $1200, or 80% of costs.
-Read more in our extras health insurance buying guide or compare policies in our health insurance reviews.

 This initiative by the Australian Government gives all Australians diagnosed with diabetes access to products like blood glucose testing strips at discounted prices.
 If you're eligible you'll need to register (for free) with NDSS.
 To be eligible for NDSS you need to:

 - live in Australia (or be visiting from a country where Australia has a Reciprocal Health Care Agreement)